joaoreboucas1/cplotlib/README.md

 Most of the `plt` functions have Cplotlib counterparts, such as `cpl_plot` which calls `plt.plot` under the hood.
 Some functions have `kwargs` which enable configuring the plot style (color, linestyle, line width, alpha...).

-To control the Python program, the library uses the functions `append_cmd`, `declare_array` and `exec_program`.
+To control the Python program, the library uses the functions `append_cmd`, which appends a string to the Python program, `declare_array`, which takes a C array and writes it as a Numpy array literal in the Python program, and `exec_program`, which runs the Python program.
 If you want more control over the Python program, you can use these commands directly.

 ## Example

-We provide an example C code using Cplotlib to plot a sinewave.
+We provide an example C code using Cplotlib to plot some arbitrary data.
 We also provide a `Makefile` that compiles the example.